shreyasflo/SF-bay-area-bike-share-analysis/README.md

 # SF-bay-area-bike-share-analysis
 The Bay Area Bike Share enables quick, easy, and affordable bike trips around the San Francisco Bay Area.
 They make regular open data releases plus maintain a real-time API.
-Bay Area Bike Share is a company that provides on-demand bike rentals for customers in San Francisco, Redwood City, Palo Alto, Mountain View, and San Jose.
-Users can unlock bikes from a variety of stations throughout each city, and return them to any station within the same city.
-Users pay for the service either through a yearly subscription or by purchasing 3-day or 24-hour passes.
-Users can make an unlimited number of trips, with trips under thirty minutes in length having no additional charge; longer trips will incur overtime fees.
-In this project, I performed an exploratory analysis on the data.
-I explored the two of the major parts of the data analysis process: data wrangling and exploratory data analysis.